To find researchable issues, try articles in publications like:

 Pew Society (Non-partisan)

-1. Start with our Primo search, which looks for everything: books, e-books, articles, videos, and reference (encyclopedias & dictionaries).
+1. Start with the library's Primo search, which looks for books, e-books, articles, videos, & reference entries (encyclopedias & dictionaries).

-5. Use Interlibrary Loan to request that we get you any books or articles you came across that we don't have (you don't need to buy sources!)
+6. Use the easy new Interlibrary Loan "Get it for me" links in Primo to request that we get you any books or articles that we don't have (you don't need to buy sources!).
+Use WorldCat.org to search libraries near you for books we don't have (or if you're a distance student).

-6. If you're stuck or need more background knowledge, look up your topic in Google.
-Try to grasp the basic issues, key terms, important events, influential literature, and major debates.
+7. Google more if you're stuck or need more background knowledge.
+Read up on the basic issues, key terms, important events, influential literature, and major debates.
+Keep in mind that what comes up in Google must be sifted through for bias, originality, and quality.

 7 Get wisdom.
 Though it cost all you have, get understanding.